unrealnerd/notes/git.md

 ### multiple access token for push and pull origin

-- update this in the project `.github\config` file
+- update this in the project `.github/config` file
     ```
     [remote "origin"]
 	url = https://unrealnerd:<token>/notes/notes.git